sunilthirumani3/sunilthirumani3/README.md

 I turn messy, multi-source data into decisions.

-~4 years across data analytics, BI, and ETL — most recently building an outcome-measurement system on a star-schema warehouse for a Toronto non-profit, surfacing client outcomes across 8 dashboards and a 5-factor risk model. **MPS in Analytics @ Northeastern University.** AWS Certified Cloud Practitioner.
+~4 years across data analytics, BI, and ETL — most recently building an outcome-measurement system on a star-schema warehouse for a Toronto non-profit, surfacing client outcomes across 8 dashboards and a 5-factor risk model.
+· MPS in Analytics @ Northeastern University.
+· AWS Certified Cloud Practitioner.

 🛂 **Eligible to work for any employer in Canada** — open work permit, no sponsorship required.
 📍 Toronto / GTA · open to hybrid & on-site.